KillianLynch/local-lab-dev/23ai-new-features/annotations/annotations.md

 ## Introduction

-Welcome to the "Annotation Exploration in Oracle Database 23ai" lab!
-Annotations serve as a powerful tool for documenting and classifying various database objects, providing valuable insights into their purpose and usage.
+Welcome to the "Annotation Exploration in Oracle Database 23ai" lab.
+Annotations are a powerful tool for documenting and classifying database objects, along with providing insights into their purpose and usage.

-In today's technology-driven world, efficient documentation and organization of database objects are essential for smooth operation and maintenance of database systems.
+In today's technology-driven world, efficient documentation and organization of database objects are essential for smooth operation of database systems.
 Annotations, as an extension of traditional comments, offer a more structured and versatile approach to database documentation.
-They allow us to associate name-value pairs with database objects, enabling us to describe, classify, and categorize them according to our specific requirements.
+They allow us to associate name-value pairs with database objects, allowing us to describe, classify, and categorize them according to our specific requirements.

 Estimated Lab Time: 10 minutes